 You'll no doubt have noticed a greater presence of vinyl records in your local music shop, whether it be a chain or an independent store.
-Vinyl is really making a comeback and that's a good thing.
+There's even vinyl for sale in supermarkets.

 Vinyl has an inherent quality of being something you really want to own.
 Whether it be the larger album artwork compared to a CD, the physical act of having to get up and turn the disc to listen to the other side, or that many consider it to sound superior to other formats.

 For its asking price, the AT-LP3 is one of the best value offerings around.
 It's a fully automatic belt-driven system featuring a specially designed AT91R phono cartridge that's easy enough to swap out.
 Sound is fantastic thanks too, thanks to that cartridge/needle and the anti-resonance die-cast aluminium platter.
 There's even the useful addition of a removable and universal headshell.
 You will need a decent pre-amp to get the most out of it, but make no mistake, this is a stellar player.

 The Crosley Cruiser is a cheap and cheerful all-in-one player that comes in loads of colours.
 Everything you need to start spinning records is inside the briefcase style case.
 All you need to do is plug it into a power source and you're away.
 Put your record in place, put the needle down and that's it.
 There are built-in speakers on the front, and a pair of RCA outputs on the back so you can connect it to a bigger set if you wish.
 An auxiliary input for playing songs from your phone is on the back too, and a headphone jack is on hand for private listening.